What does an Addiction Counselor in Massachusetts do? What is Their Job Role?

 Credentials for substance abuse counselors require a combination of education, experiences, and testing.
 Massachusetts is one of the few states that doesn't require a bachelor’s degree for beginning licensure, so you can be eligible to sit for the first licensing exam with a minimal amount of training and experience.

-There are three levels of certification: Licensed Alcohol and Drug Counselor Assistant (LADC Assistant), Licensed Alcohol and Drug Counselor II (LADC II), and Licensed Alcohol and Drug Counselor I (LADC I).
-Although only the LADC I requires a master's or doctorate degree all three require specific training and work experience.
+There are three levels of substance abuse counselor certification: Licensed Alcohol and Drug Counselor Assistant (LADC Assistant), Licensed Alcohol and Drug Counselor II (LADC II), and Licensed Alcohol and Drug Counselor I (LADC I).
+Although only the LADC I requires a master's or doctoral degree all three require specific training and work experience.
 Your education must meet accreditation standards as well as cover certain areas of coursework.

 Licensure for substance abuse counselors is overseen by the Bureau of Substance Addiction Services (BSAS), which is a department of the Commonwealth of Massachusetts state government.
 The BSAS will screen your application to determine eligibility before you may take each license exam, which is administered by the National Board for Certified Counselors (NBCC).

-The BSAS sets forth the criteria for your supervised clinical training and experience and your supervisor must log your hours for validation to the Board when you apply for testing.
+The BSAS sets forth the criteria for your supervised clinical training and experience and your supervisor must log your hours for validation to the Massachusetts board of substance abuse when you apply for testing.
 Once you receive your credential it will be subject to periodic renewal, and you'll need to take continuing education coursework in the interim.

 Because of the strident training, educational and testing requirements you should plan to join one or more professional organizations as soon as you enroll in your school program.
 This will allow you to build your network as you train and afford many resources as you advance your career.